top of page

 On November 27th 2024, I participated in a panel discussion on the topic; "Unleashing the Potential of Youth in Yokohama".
 This was at Venture Café - Yokohama Connect, and the panel was with a group of 3 other GSC Yokohama hub members.

 From March 10th to 15th 2024, me and 4 other school classmates went to Kamaishi, Iwate for our school trip that we designed based on a set budget.
 We were the first mixed gender group to get approved for this Live Learn Lead Project, and we learned about post-disaster regeneration in the small town that was completely destroyed by the 2011 earthquake and tsunami.
-We managed to time it perfectly so that we would be there for the 3/11 memorial day, and were graced with the opportunity to help out at the event.
+We managed to time it perfectly so that we would be there for the 3/11 memorial day, and were privileged to have the opportunity to help out at the event.

-On November 16th & 17th, I collaborated with a friend who is an artist, and exhibited at a large scale international art event called Design Festa vol. 60 at Tokyo Big Sight.
+On November 16th & 17th of 2024, I collaborated with a friend who is an artist, and exhibited at a large scale international art event called Design Festa vol. 60 at Tokyo Big Sight.
 This was a poetry x art exhibition where there were 6 pairs of poems and paintings, 3 of which were her paintings inspired by my poems, or my poems inspired by her paintings.
 The collaboration wasn't just cross media, it was cross generational, with a 40 year age gap between the two of us.

 The experience of organising this exhibition served to be more demanding and intense than expected, with many learnings for the future.